Our fish is mostly from WA Australia.

 🍽️ Taste & Texture

-• Texture: Firm and meaty, holds shape well when cooked
+- Texture: Firm and lean, holds shape well when cooked

-• Nutrition: High in protein, low in fat, rich in selenium and B vitamins
+- Nutrition: High in protein, low in fat, rich in B vitamins and selenium

 👨🍳 How to Cook It